casouri/paip-lisp/docs/chapter4.md

 between what I have and what I want?
 One of distance.
 What changes distance?
 My automobile.
 My automobile won't work.
 What is needed to make it work?
 A new battery.
-What has new battenes?
+What has new batteries?
 An auto repair shop.
 I want the repair shop to put in a new battery; but the shop doesn't know I need one.
 What is the difficulty?
 One of communication.
 What allows communication?
-Atelephone... and so on.
+A telephone... and so on.

-The kind of analysis-classifying things in terms of the functions they serve and oscillating among ends, functions required, andmeans thatperform them-forms the basic system of heuristic of GPS.
+The kind of analysis-classifying things in terms of the functions they serve and oscillating among ends, functions required, and means that perform them-forms the basic system of heuristic of GPS.

 Of course, this kind of analysis is not exactly new.
 The theory of means-ends